LockedInTheSkage/LockedInTheSkage/README.md

   <h3><a href="https://github.com/LockedInTheSkage/BroadBubble" width="200">Broad Bubble</a></h3>
   <p>
   Agent-based simulation exploring ways to reduce isolation in social media.
 We extended an earlier research project to introduce customizable tools for studying filter bubbles.
-Published in *"Broadening the Bubble: Technological Countermeasures to Isolation in an Agent-based Simulation of Social Media"*.
+Detailed in "Broadening the Bubble: Technological Countermeasures to Isolation in an Agent-based Simulation of Social Media".

 The model builds upon the foundational work described in "The triple filter bubble: Using agent-based modeling to test a meta-theoretical framework for the emergence of filter bubbles and echo chambers" by Daniel Geschke and his team.
   </p>